List of ambassadors of Spain to Kazakhstan

 The ambassador of Spain to Kazakhstan is the official representative of the Kingdom of Spain to the Republic of Kazakhstan.
+It is also accredited to the Kyrgyz Republic and the Republic of Tajikistan.

 Spain and Kazakhstan established diplomatic relations on 11 February 1992 with a joint statement signed in Moscow, Russia, where the ambassador resided until 1999.
 This last year, Spain opened a resident embassy in Almaty and, in 2002, the embassy moved to the capital, Astana.